GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 ## In Conclusione

 If there's enough interest, there can be future articles.
 It's not as if there's a shortage of topics to cover.
 (See: intro.)
+TGUI has many, many more features and lines and lines of code to cover.
+I would be happy to explain anything in more detail if requested.

-The
+In the mean time, Twin Gods is available on [Steam](https://store.steampowered.com/app/2495430/Twin_Gods/) as of this writing as a closed test.
+Ping me on the GP Discord or [Bluesky](https://bsky.app/profile/domiran.bsky.social) for a key.

 P.S.:
 It's not a typo, it's Latin.
 Get cultured.

 ## Notes